katrinapriya/lime/README.md

 Create a new user: `create user postgres;`
 Change the role: `alter user postgres createdb;`
 Use `\du` to check users and their roles
-Make sure user is a super user with `alter user postgres superuser`
+Make sure user is a super user with `alter user postgres superuser;`
 Exit with `\q`

 run `rake db:reset`